EvanGottschalk/ConnectToExchange/README.md

 [`CCXT`](https://github.com/ccxt/ccxt) - The fantastic `CCXT` library is critical to `ConnectToExchange`.
 Huge thanks to [@kroitor](https://github.com/kroitor) and the many other `CCXT` contributors that made this program possible.

+`GetCurrentTime` - This program is imported to help collect time data in a legible fashion.
+It also allows for the translation of time stamps.

+`AudioPlayer` - This is a simple program for playing custom audio alerts.
+It can be used with `ConnectToExchange` to warn you if an error occurs.

 <!-- GETTING STARTED -->